 Deciding on a new piano for your child is not easy.
 There are different sizes, shapes, the range of keys, electric or acoustic and this list could go on for a while.
 So I have decided in this review to trim down the possibilities and make you a list of the best piano’s on the market from keyboard pianos to digital and finally acoustic.

-Your probably a mother who has learned several musical instruments over the years and found that the piano to be one of the best to learn and when learnt has the ability to set the foundation of learning for all other musical instruments.
-This is why I wanted my children to first learn the piano and felt the need to thereafter share my thoughts and experiences with you because it really can be tricky for those first-time buyers.
+You’re probably a mother who has learned several musical instruments over the years and found that the piano to be one of the best to learn and when learnt has the ability to set the foundation of learning for all other musical instruments.
+This is why I wanted my children to first learn the piano and felt the need to thereafter share my thoughts and experiences with you because it really can be tricky for those first time buyers.

 Kids Pianos Buyers Questions and Answers – Complete Guide

 I remember when I bought my first piano I had so many questions, so I’ve put together a list of what I consider the most important questions and answers to help you make the best buying decision, so you can get the right piano for your child whether that’s an acoustic, digital or keyboard piano.